 Commemorated on the Singapore Memorial, Kranji War Cemetery, Singapore. |

 Alan Martin grew up on a large country estate in Somerset, where his father was a member of the household staff of Lieutenant Colonel Arthur Lyle (scion of the sugar company which became Tate and Lyle).
-But after his father died young, Alan was sent away to boarding school in Hampshire.
+After his father died young, Alan was sent away to boarding school in Hampshire.
 Thereafter he joined the Post Office as a sorting clerk and telegraphist, stationed in Hampshire and later in north-west London.
 Around the same time, his mother and younger siblings moved to Grandpont in Oxford.

 |